Stenciled St. Patrick’s Day Signs – An Easy Cricut Project

 STEP 6:

-Let your paint set up for a couple of minutes and remove the stencil vinyl.
-Here I had some paint bleed under the stencil because I used a board with a rough texture with deep grooves and pits.
+Let your paint set for a minute and remove the stencil vinyl.
+I had some paint bleed under the stencil because I used a board with a rough texture with deep grooves and pits.

 The smoother your wood board, the less paint bleed.
-It all turned out fine though.
-I touched up a few spots and gave the board a light sanding (see below).
+It looks bad, but it all turned out fine in the end.
+I touched up a few spots and gave the board a light sanding to add a more distressed look.

 Removing the blue stencil vinyl after painting.
 There is some paint bleed showing from under the stencil but this can be touched up later.
 I didn't do much touch up because I roughed up the board later with sand paper to give my sign a very worn and rustic feel.